 Guidelines have been established to be used by departments when collecting credit card information from individuals in order to process payments for services, purchases, registrations, etc. Read more about credit card information security.

-This incident response plan provides guidance for identification, containment, notification, verification, communication, investigation, and remediation of such incidents.
+This incident response plan provides guidance for identification, containment, notification, verification, communication, investigation, and remediation of incidents involving university data.

 Kent State University issues Google Apps accounts to all student employees, faculty and staff.